AdobeDocs/journey-optimizer-learn.en/help/set-up-channels/configure-custom-sms-provider.md

 ---
 # Configure a custom SMS provider

-Learn how to configure an SMS provider other of Sinch, Twilio, and Infobip in Adobe Journey Optimizer, set up API credentials and webhooks for inbound messaging, manage opt-in/opt-out keywords, and launch personalized SMS campaigns using native tools and custom payloads.
+Learn how to configure an SMS provider other than Sinch, Twilio, and Infobip in Adobe Journey Optimizer, set up API credentials and webhooks for inbound messaging, manage opt-in/opt-out keywords, and launch personalized SMS campaigns using native tools and custom payloads.

 See [Configure a custom SMS provider](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/channels/sms/configure-sms/sms-configuration-custom) for more information.